-2. Oversubscription
+3. Oversubscription

 Where applications exceed the number of places available, the following criteria will be applied in the order set out below to determine who will be admitted.
-The criteria will continue to be used to allocate places that become available for in-year admissions after September 2024.
+The criteria will continue to be used to allocate places that become available for in-year admissions after September 2025.

-As required by law, a child with a Statement of Special Educational Needs/EHCPs will be admitted where the LA have supported the naming of Kingsdown School in a transfer Statement.
+As required by law, a child with a Statement of Special Educational Needs will be admitted where the LA have supported the naming of Kingsdown School in a transfer Statement.

-- 1. Children in the care of a local authority previously in care or with accommodation provided by that authority as defined by Section 22 of the Children Act 1989. - 2.
+- 1. Children in the care of a local authority or with accommodation provided by that authority as defined by Section 22 of the Children Act 1989. - 2.
 Children with a sibling (half, step or adoptive brother or sister living in the same family unit) who will be attending Kingsdown School at the time of their admission. - 3.
-Children who are enrolled at one of the four partner schools: Colebrook Junior, Grange Junior, Ruskin Junior and South Marston CofE Primary, at the time of application. - 4.
-Children that live within Kingsdown School's designated area. - 5.
-Children that do not live within Kingsdown School's designated area. - 6.
+Children that live within Kingsdown School's designated area. - 4.
+Children that do not live within Kingsdown School's designated area. - 5.
 Children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
 This advice refers to these children as internationally adopted previously looked after children - "IAPLAC".

-3. Decider
+4. Decider